 Inspirational, courageous and brave are just some of the words to describe our next Fabulous and Fearless Woman, Elle Wright.
 It was back in May 2016, that the happiest event in her life turned into the saddest.
-After just three days of giving birth to a beautiful baby boy, Teddy, he sadly past away.
+After just three days of giving birth to a beautiful baby boy, Teddy, he sadly passed away.
 Although his time on earth was short, Teddy’s impact has been immense.
 Since her tragic loss, Elle has remarkably dedicated her time helping other women by fundraising and raising awareness of baby loss in the UK, as well as bravely sharing her own story of loss on her blog, Feathering The Empty Nest and debut book, Ask Me His Name.

 Making the decision to share your story on your blog, ‘Feathering the Empty Nest’ is incredibly brave, what gave you the courage?